pecarval/AMLSassignment_19-20/README.md

 python main.py
 ```

-This script will output the training and testing accuracies for each of the tasks, as required in the assigment description.
+This script will output the train, test and additional test sets accuracies of the final model selected for each task.

-To run all the possible models for each task, move into the project's directory and once in it, run:
+To run all developed models for each task, move into the project's directory and once in it, run:

 ```
 python main<task>.py
 ```

-where *<task>* should be substituted by the task name i.e. A1, A2, B1 or B2.
+where *task* should be substituted by the task name i.e. A1, A2, B1 or B2.

-This script will output the training and testing accuracies for each of the models tested by the tasks you selected.
+This script will output the train, test and additional test sets accuracies for each of the models tested by the selected task.

 ## Project Structure

-The project has the following structure,
+The project has the following structure:

 **A1** (folder) : Contains models for A1 Task, and Jupyter notebooks showing how hyperparameters were fine-tuned
 * **A1FL.py** : Trains and tests a SVM model with facial landmarks as features